papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 5 of Scenario A

-In step 5 of scenario A _Logistic supplier_ completes the inload of the delivery note and post logistic goods receipts towards the _supplier_.
+In step 5 of scenario A _Logistics supplier_ completes the inload of the delivery note and post logistic goods receipts towards the _supplier_.

 ```text
 curl -X 'POST' \